belastingdienst/opr-paas/docs/administrators-guide/security.md

 a service account token using `automountServiceAccountToken: false`.

-However, since this concerns an operator that needs the service account for most things it does, we have opted to keep the token automounted.
+However, since this concerns an operator that needs the service account for most things it does, we have opted to keep the token auto-mounted.